KsmBl/RCCar/README.md

 # RCCar
-Racio controlled car from scratch
+Racio controlled car from scratch based on a raspberry PI (3B in my case)

 ## MVP:
-controll ESC (electronic system controller) to change brushless motors speed
+controll ESC (electronic speed controller) to change brushless motors speed
-use ELRS RX for long range inputs (ELRS is an open source radio protocol based on crossfire)
+use ELRS RX for long range inputs (ELRS is an open source radio protocol based on CRSF)
 change Servos direction to change the direction of the car

 ## Addons: